VFPX/ThorNews/NewsItems/Item_53.md

 #### Create Custom Version
 This opens a copy of the published PRG so that you can modify it for your own needs.
 By default, it will be saved in Thor’s “My Tools” folder, although you can save it in any folder in your path.
 Thor uses the custom version, if available, instead of the published version.

+### Using Ctrl key to go directly to Help

+If you are interested in help for a tool, you can bypass the hidden menu by using the Ctrl key instead of the Shift key, by using either:
+* Ctrl + Click
+* or Ctrl +  [Enter]

 ---